Mankind has always liked to keep plants indoors. You can find these in the paintings of the ancient Greeks and Romans.

 Alternatively, you can spray a mist of water a few times a day with any spray bottle.
 Make sure the hole is small.
 That way big droplets don’t remain on leaves.

 A cheaper option is to take a humidity tray and set pebbles on it.
 Keep half of the bottom down pebbles soaked and top half dry.
 Keep your container over it.
-The water will evaporate and create the moisture-rich environment.
+The water will evaporate and create a moisture-rich environment.

 Keeping plants together also helps in creating humidity.